davidseong8914/SLAM_project/README.md

     cmake
 ```

-Think I took care of this but if ouster-ros is not in the src/ folder
+Think I took care of this, but if ouster-ros is not in the src/ folder
 ```
 mkdir -p catkin_ws/src && cd catkin_ws/src
 git clone --recurse-submodules https://github.com/ouster-lidar/ouster-ros.git